ICESAT-2HackWeek/learning-resources/docs/reference/VocabAcronyms.md

 ## Vocabulary

-This page explains some of the terms encountered during Cyberseminars and links to resources on where to learn more about them.
+This page explains some of the terms encountered during tutorials and links to resources on where to learn more about them.
+This page is under development and we will be continually adding content.

 ### Platforms

-Hydroshare: an online, collaborative Hydrologic Information System for sharing hydrologic data, models, and code.
+[JupyterHub](https://jupyterhub.readthedocs.io/en/stable/): a way to serve Jupyter notebooks for multiple users.

 ### Software Libraries